esp8266/Arduino/doc/reference.rst

 | Note that this implementation is **only for ESP8266 based boards**,
   and will not works with other Arduino boards.

 To detect an unknown baudrate of data coming into Serial use ``Serial.detectBaudrate(time_t timeoutMillis)``.
-This method tries to detect the baudrate for a maximum timeoutMillis ms. It returns zero if no baudrate was detected, or the detected baudrate otherwise.
+This method tries to detect the baudrate for a maximum of timeoutMillis ms. It returns zero if no baudrate was detected, or the detected baudrate otherwise.
 The ``detectBaudrate()`` function may be called before ``Serial.begin()`` is called, because it does not need the receive buffer nor the SerialConfig parameters.

 The uart can not detect other parameters like number of start- or stopbits, number of data bits or parity.